MonirZaman/MonirZaman.github.io/_posts/2026-04-20-Engineering-the-Glue-The-Rise-of-Autonomous-Harness-Engineering.md

+---
-# Engineering the Glue: The Rise of Autonomous Harness Engineering
+title: "Engineering the Glue: The Rise of Autonomous Harness Engineering"
+date: 2026-04-20
+---

 In the rapidly evolving landscape of AI, research suggests that the **harness**—the "glue" or "plumbing" that determines what an LLM stores, retrieves, and sees—can be as critical as the model itself.
 A well-engineered harness can account for a **6x performance gap** on the same benchmark using the same fixed model weights.
 Traditionally a manual process of expert trial and error, we are now seeing the emergence of **automatic harness engineering**, where agents autonomously write, test, and refine their own infrastructure.